A major ally’s decision to scrap an important military deal with the US raises the stakes in competition with China

 - Thomson Reuters

 The VFA allows US troops to operate on Philippine territory, including US Navy crews and Marine Corps units.

 Ending the agreement would jeopardize the roughly 300 joint exercises the two countries conduct every year, complicating everything from port calls to the Mutual Defense Treaty, which commits the US to the Philippines’ defense in case of an attack.
+It would also be harder for the US to provide aid in response to natural disasters.

 “It’s basically [changing] the protocols of how you would work together if it actually goes through,” Army Secretary Ryan McCarthy said this month.